Katschberg Tunnel (Special Toll)

 Due to its length, driving through the Tauern Tunnel takes approximately 12 minutes.

-The Katschberg Tunnel can be bypassed via the B99 federal road at St. Michael im Lungau / Stranach in the direction of Mühlbach.
-However, the detour takes about 45 additional minutes and is therefore usually only worthwhile if the traffic reports already announce a long waiting time before the Katschberg Tunnel.
+The Katschberg Tunnel can be bypassed via the federal road B99 at St. Michael im Lungau / Stranach towards Mühlbach.
+However, bypassing the tunnel takes around 45 additional minutes and is therefore generally only worthwhile if traffic reports already announce a longer waiting time before the Katschberg Tunnel.

-How high are the two tubes of the Katschberg Tunnel?
+How high are the two tubes in the Katschberg Tunnel?

-The two tubes of the Katschberg Tunnel are each 4.70 metres high.
+The two tubes in the Katschberg Tunnel each have a height of 4.70 meters.

 Michelle Albrecht